vertica/vertica-kubernetes/CONTRIBUTING.md

 # Bug Reports

-If you find a bug, submit an [issue](https://github.com/vertica/vertica-kubernetes/issues) with a complete and reproducible bug report.
+If you find a bug, [submit an issue](https://github.com/vertica/vertica-kubernetes/issues) with a complete and reproducible bug report.
 If the issue can't be reproduced, it will be closed.
-If you opened an issue, but figured out the answer later on your own, comment on the issue to let people know, then close the issue.
+If you opened an issue and then later resolved it on your own, comment on the issue and then close the issue.

-For issues (e.g. security related issues) that are **not suitable** to be reported publicly on the GitHub issue system, report your issues to [Vertica open source team](mailto:vertica-opensrc@microfocus.com) directly or file a case with Vertica support if you have a support account.
+For issues that are **not suitable** to be reported publicly on the GitHub issue system (e.g. security related issues), report your issues to [Vertica open source team](mailto:vertica-opensrc@microfocus.com) directly or file a case with Vertica support, if you have a support account.

 # Feature Requests

-Feel free to share your ideas for how to improve *vertica-kubernetes*.
-We’re always open to suggestions.
-You can open an [issue](https://github.com/vertica/vertica-kubernetes/issues) with details describing what feature(s) you'd like added or changed.
+The Vertica team is always open to suggestions -- feel free to share your ideas about how to improve *vertica-kubernetes*.
+To provide suggestions, [open an issue](https://github.com/vertica/vertica-kubernetes/issues) with details describing what feature(s) you would like added or changed.

 # Code Contributions

-## Step 1: Fork
+## 1. Fork

-Fork the project [on Github](https://github.com/vertica/vertica-kubernetes) and check out your copy locally.
+Fork the [project on Github](https://github.com/vertica/vertica-kubernetes) and check out your copy locally:

 ```shell
 git clone git@github.com:vertica/vertica-kubernetes.git
 cd vertica-kubernetes
 ```

-Your GitHub repository will be called "origin" in Git.
-You should also setup **vertica/vertica-kubernetes** as an "upstream" remote.
+Your GitHub repository is called "origin" in Git.
+You should also setup **vertica/vertica-kubernetes** as an "upstream" remote:

 ```shell
 git remote add upstream git@github.com:vertica/vertica-kubernetes.git